n°57 — Pontus Hulten. Author : Malou Messien

 Known as “the man of a hundred million covers” and for being a major actor in the history of French Graphic Design during the Trente Glorieuses, the three decades of flourishing economic and cultural activity in France following World War II, Pierre Faucheux also had a rich activity as an architect.
 At the end of the 1960s, Charlotte Perriand invited him to become involved in the adventure of constructing the winter sports resort called Les Arcs.
 “The construction of a fantasy” designed by engineer Roger Godino, Les Arcs, a different type of Savoyard resort, would find itself embodied in a particular sign, which expresses the different instincts that Faucheux had for both the space and its transformation.

-+ 1 A2 poster, CMYK (reserved for subscribers) (sold out)
++ 1 A2 poster, black and white (reserved for subscribers or on demand)

-+ 1 A2 poster, CMYK (reserved for subscribers) (sold out)
++ 1 A2 poster, black and white (reserved for subscribers or on demand)